whosonfirst/go-webhookd/README.md

 	}
 ```

 The `Chicken` transformation will convert every word in your message to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
 If this seems silly that's because it is.
-It's also more fun that yet-another "convert all the words to be upper-cased" example.
+It's also more fun that yet-another boring _"make all the words upper-cased"_ example.

 #### Properties